Compiler considerations

 , etc.) could adopt a similar policy for supported TypeScript compiler versions, allowing the component to adopt new TypeScript features which impact the published types (e.g. in type emit, type system features such as conditional types, etc.) rather than being coupled to the features available at the time of release.
 Conforming projects which adopt this may choose any rolling support window they choose, except that if they have an LTS release schedule, upgrading to a new LTS shall not require upgrading to a new version of TypeScript.

-Bug fix/patch releases to TypeScript (as described above under Bug fixes) qualify for bug fix releases for packages using the “rolling support windows” policy.
+Bug fix/patch releases to TypeScript (as described under Bug fixes) qualify for bug fix releases for packages using the “rolling support windows” policy.
 For example, if a package initially publishes support for TypeScript 4.5.0, but a critical bug is discovered and fixed in 4.5.1, the package may drop support for 4.5.0 without a major release.
 Dropping support for a bad version does not require publishing a new release, only documenting the change.

 Strictness